 This presentation was originally given at the Eagle Mountain Writer’s Conference held on Sept 9th, 2017.

 This is the first part of a five part series.
-Other parts will be posted soon, please like and subscribe either here on the sidebar or on Facebook so you don’t miss future posts.
-Here are handy links to the rest of the series
+Here are handy links to the rest of the series:

 - Pt 2 – Hard Magic vs Soft Magic.